 Cat and Cow Pose

 This asana consolidates the Cat pose (Marjaryasana) and Cow pose (Bitilasana) to tenderly stretch the body and warm it up to mitigate pressure and massage the spine and stomach organs.

 - Start on all four of your hands with your wrists under your shoulders, and knees under the hips.
 Peer down at the mat.

-- Move into Cow pose by breathing in and drop your stomach towards the mat.
+- Move into the Cow pose by breathing in and drop your stomach towards the mat.
 Lift your jaw and chest, and look up toward the roof.
 Expand your shoulder bones.

-- Release the crown of your head toward the floor, don’t allow the jaw to drop.
+- Release the crown of your head toward the floor, don’t allow your jaw to drop.
 Breathe in, return to Cow pose, then, at that point breathe out as you get back to Cat pose.
 Practice 5-20 times.